DataFire/Integrations/integrations/generated/google_container/README.md

 ### CompleteIPRotationRequest
 * CompleteIPRotationRequest `object`: CompleteIPRotationRequest moves the cluster master back into single-IP mode.
+  * clusterId `string`: Deprecated.
+The name of the cluster.
+  * name `string`: The name (project, location, cluster id) of the cluster to complete IP
+  * projectId `string`: Deprecated.
+The Google Developers Console [project ID or project
+  * zone `string`: Deprecated.
+The name of the Google Compute Engine

 ### CreateClusterRequest
 * CreateClusterRequest `object`: CreateClusterRequest creates a cluster.
   * cluster [Cluster](#cluster)
+  * parent `string`: The parent (project and location) where the cluster will be created.
+  * projectId `string`: Deprecated.
+The Google Developers Console [project ID or project
+  * zone `string`: Deprecated.
+The name of the Google Compute Engine

 ### CreateNodePoolRequest
 * CreateNodePoolRequest `object`: CreateNodePoolRequest creates a node pool for a cluster.
+  * clusterId `string`: Deprecated.
+The name of the cluster.
   * nodePool [NodePool](#nodepool)
+  * parent `string`: The parent (project, location, cluster id) where the node pool will be
+  * projectId `string`: Deprecated.
+The Google Developers Console [project ID or project
+  * zone `string`: Deprecated.
+The name of the Google Compute Engine

 ### DailyMaintenanceWindow
 * DailyMaintenanceWindow `object`: Time window specified for daily maintenance operations.